sjleonard/sjleonard.github.io/chesson_2000.md

 # Mechanisms of maintenance of species diversity

-- What is diversity maintenance? "coexistenc in the same spatial region of species having similar ecology," including overlapping resource requirments
+- What is diversity maintenance? "coexistence in the same spatial region of species having similar ecology," including overlapping resource requirments
   - Alternatively, to general maintenance of species richness and evenness, but not the focus here
   - The area under study should be large enough such that pop. dynamics are not greatly affected by migration